 Parenting is one of my biggest joys.
 I’ve always wanted to be a mom.
 From a young age, I prayed to have a family, and sometimes I pinch myself that my dream came true.

-However, because this phase of life means so much to me, I can put too much pressure on myself to make the most of every moment, to handle every situation flawlessly, and to be the best mom ever.
-The truth is, I won’t do it all well and it’s not supposed to be that way.
+However, because this phase of life means so much to me, I can put too much pressure on myself to make the most of every moment, handle every situation flawlessly, and be the best mom ever.
+The truth is, I won’t do it all well, and it’s not supposed to be that way.

-One of God’s goals for me is to lean on him – to turn to him, to trust in him, to seek his guidance and favor in this motherhood experience.
-The dips and turns and messy in mom-life help me do that.
+One of God’s goals for me is to lean on him – to turn to him, to trust in him, and to seek his guidance and favor in this motherhood experience.
+The dips and turns and mess in mom life help me do that.